Lin and Larry Pardey

-Lin Pardey (born 1944) and Larry Pardey (1939-2020) are sailors and writers, known for their small boat sailing.
+Lin Pardey (born 1944) and Larry Pardey (1939–2020) are sailors and writers, known for their small boat sailing.
 They coined the phrase, "Go Small, Go Simple, but Go Now", and have been called the "Enablers" as their example encouraged many others to set sail despite limited incomes.
 The Pardeys sailed over 200,000 miles together, circumnavigating the world both east-about and west-about, and have published numerous books on sailing.
 The boats they sailed during these circumnavigations were engine-free.

 Early life

 Larry was born October 31, 1939, in Victoria, British Columbia, and Lin was born 1944 in Detroit, Michigan.
 Larry Pardey met Lin Zatkin in May 1965 in California.
 The couple married in 1968.

 Sailing voyages

 The Pardeys have sailed, contrary to the prevailing wind, past all the great southern capes, including Cape Horn.
 Larry and Lin built the two boats they used for two circumnavigations; both were under 30 feet and were designed by Lyle Hess.
 Neither boat had an engine.

 Larry also was one of the first people to sail across the Sahara in 1967.
 In an expedition organized by the French Colonel de Buchett and sponsored by National Geographic among others, he captained a North American team of three, including Richard Arthur and Warren Zeibarth, as they sailed land yachts from Colum Bechar in Algeria to Noachott in Mauritania, a distance of approximately 1700 miles.
 For this, each was awarded the Mauritanian Legion of Honor.
-In 1974, he joined 67-year-old Leslie Dyball to take handicap honors in the bi-annual Round Britain and Ireland two-handed race onboard the 30-foot S&S sloop Chough.
+In 1974, he joined 67-year-old Leslie Dyball to take handicap honors in the bi-annual Round Britain and Ireland two-handed race on board the 30-foot S&S sloop Chough.